rpeckner-broad/Specter/README.md

 ## System requirements

-Specter requires the use of Apache Spark (with the PySpark API) and Python >= 2.7.9 (Specter hasn't been tested with Python 3).
+Specter requires Apache Spark (with the PySpark API) and Python >= 2.7.9 (Specter hasn't been tested with Python 3).
 The python packages pymzml and cvxopt are also required; depending on the administrative permissions for your cluster, this may necessitate use of an Anaconda environment.
 The Specter job commands above must be run from the directory containing the scripts Specter_Spark.py and sparse_nnls.py from this repository.